-The first image taken by the NASA Curiosity rover after
+The first image taken by the NASA Curiosity rover after the dust covers were removed from the cameras. |

 I watched in amazement last night as NASA pulled off a perfect landing to put Curiosity—the most complex rover ever built—on the Martian surface.
 Congratulations to all the hard-working men and women at NASA/JPL for not creating a 2.5 billion dollar crater instead!
 If they were terrified during those seven minutes from when Curiosity entered the Martian atmosphere travelling 20,000 kph until touchdown, I sure could not tell.
 Nothing but professionalism and ear to ear grins and high fives once it had landed.